 Readers of the New York Times’ recent profile of former lobbyist Tony Podesta may have come away thinking not about his renewed K Street aspirations, but about the article’s mention of a toilet camera.

 According to the Times, Podesta’s former Falls Church home had a “closed-circuit video camera installed inside a toilet allowing users to observe their bodily processes from a unique angle.”
 Even for Podesta and his ex-wife, Heather, known for their expansive art collection, a toilet cam was quite the statement.
-So where would someone acquire his or her own?
+So what’s the deal?